Generating highly entangled states via discrete-time quantum walks with Parrondo sequences: Abstract

 \section{Abstract}

 Quantum entanglement has multiple applications in quantum information processing.
-Methods to generate highly entangled states independent of initial conditions is an essential task.
-Herein we aim to generate highly entangled states via discrete time quantum walks.
-We propose deterministic Parrondo sequences that generate states that are, in general, much more entangled than states produced by sequences using only either one of the two coins.
-We show that some Parrondo sequences generate highly entangled states which are independent of the phase of the initial state used and further lead to maximally entangled states in some cases.
-We study Parrondo sequences for both small number of time steps as well as the asymptotic limit of a large number of time steps.
+Developing methods to generate highly entangled states independent of initial conditions is an essential task.
+Herein we aim to generate highly entangled states via discrete-time quantum walks.
+We propose deterministic Parrondo sequences that generate states that are generally much more entangled than states produced by sequences using only one of the two coins.
+We show that some Parrondo sequences generate highly entangled states, which are independent of the phase of the initial state used and further lead to maximally entangled states in some cases.
+We study Parrondo sequences for a small number of time steps and the asymptotic limit of a large number of time steps.